jkcfg/jk/docs/rfc/0002-plugins.md

 libraries.

-With a plugin system, we could implement these features outside of the runtime with and provide simple way to extend `jk` and experiment with ideas.
+With a plugin system, we could implement these features outside of the runtime and provide a simple way to extend `jk` and experiment with ideas.

 The proposal is to: